Andrew-Schetinin/under-construction-page/README.md

-This is a primitive under-construction page.
+This is a primitive under-construction page - accessible online at www.schetinin.com

 The current version of the page is imported from [CodePen](https://codepen.io/tiaan/pen/QKmyzr) (developed by [Tiaan](https://codepen.io/tiaan)).

-The page can be found published online at www.schetinin.com